Book 2, Chap. 2a: Money as Part of the General Stock of Society (the Cost of Maintaining the National Capital)

-- The amount of industry the whole capital can employ is certainly not equal to both the money which purchases, and to the materials, tools, and maintenance, purchased with that money.
+- The amount of industry which the whole capital can employ is certainly not equal to both the money which buys, and the materials, tools, and maintenance, bought with that money.

 - It is equal only to the materials, tools and maintenance more properly than to the money.

 39 When gold and silver money is replaced with paper, the amount of materials, tools, and maintenance (the circulating capital) may be increased by the value of gold and silver used to buy them in the past.